How to ensure a proper flow of customers during a store closing liquidation sale?

-There are a multitude of factors that have to be considered when you conduct a store closing liquidation sale.
+There are a multitude of factors and inventory strategies that have to be considered when you conduct a store closing liquidation sale.

 For many retailers the biggest question is, “how do I need to set up the store to generate the best sales”?

-If this kind of sale is promoted and implemented properly, however, it should produce up to four to seven times the normal traffic flow or more during a short period of a few weeks.
+If this kind of sale is promoted and implemented properly it should produce up to four to seven times the normal traffic flow or more during a short period of a few weeks.

 Lower profits and higher expenses are often seen when this happens, but there is a way to avoid those problems.